Unless you are a sink manufacturer, segmentation is great for your business.

 Mailchimp also doesn’t support AND/OR groups, so you’re stuck with either one or the other, which could be really limiting when you start building complex segments.

-When it comes to their event-based segmentation, Mailchimp doesn’t support segmentation by event properties or number of times that an event was completed.
-In other words, you won’t be able to segment people that have “Created 5 tasks” or narrow down by a specific property of the tasks like, for example, “Has due date”.
+When it comes to their event-based segmentation, Mailchimp doesn’t support segmentation by the number of times an event was completed.
+In other words, you won’t be able to segment people that have “Created 5 tasks”.

 Below are the supported event-segmentation options:

 For a full list of parameters that Mailchimp supports, you can check this post, but I’ll tell you I couldn’t find anything new or exciting for a SaaS company.
 Apart from a couple of good-to-have filters, like the one that allows you to target people that have replied to any of your emails within the last month.
 Unfortunately, even with those filters, Mailchimp doesn’t provide much flexibility, and the filters are predefined.